 Prior to Drexel, Shintaro launched Oklahoma's first startup accelerators while at i2E, a nationally recognized venture development organization (VDO) with $58M in AUM, contributing to Oklahoma's rise in Kauffman Foundation's entrepreneurship ranking among small states from #12 to #2.
 Shintaro led 14 seed and Series A investments for i2E while serving on the board for the investments.
-Shintaro's prior experience includes valuation and M&A advisory at Duff & Phelps, innovation scout at Toshiba Westinghouse and co-founder of a venture-funded university startup Synercon Technologies which was acquired in March 2019.
+Shintaro's prior experience includes valuation and M&A advisory at Duff & Phelps, innovation scout at Toshiba Westinghouse and co-founder of a university startup which was acquired in March 2019.

 Shintaro transitioned to university innovation and entrepreneurship (I&E) in 2014.
 Shintaro's Kauffman Fellows Thought Leadership Project is titled "Exploring the Gap Between US University Tech Transfer and the Venture Community", to help university senior leadership implement data-driven change; he is regularly consulted for his expertise in university I&E. He also appeared in the U.S. Department of State 2016 webcast for disruptive innovation and startups with viewership in over 40 countries.